 $HOME/.hgrc.
 An example

 .hgrc is provided below.
-It enables various extensions that come with Mercurial and allows you to mail patches to the M5 mailing list if you so choose.
+It enables various extensions that come with Mercurial.

-[ui] # Set the username you will commit code with username=Your Name <firstname.lastname@example.org> ssh = ssh -C # Always use git diffs since they contain permission changes and rename info [defaults] qrefresh = --git email = --git diff = --git [extensions] # These are various extensions we find useful # Mercurial Queues -- allows managing of changes as a series of patches hgext.mq = # PatchBomb -- send a series of changesets as e-mailed patches hgext.patchbomb = # External Diff tool (e.g. kdiff3, meld, vimdiff, etc) hgext.extdiff = # Fetch allows for a pull/update operation to be done with one command and automatically commits a merge changeset hgext.fetch = # Path to the style file for the M5 repository # This file enforces our coding style requirements style = /path/to/your/m5/util/style.py [email] method = smtp from = Your Name <email@example.com> [smtp] host = your.smtp.server.here
+[ui] # Set the username you will commit code with username=Your Name <email@example.com> ssh = ssh -C # Always use git diffs since they contain permission changes and rename info [defaults] qrefresh = --git email = --git diff = --git [extensions] # These are various extensions we find useful # Mercurial Queues -- allows managing of changes as a series of patches hgext.mq = # External Diff tool (e.g. kdiff3, meld, vimdiff, etc) hgext.extdiff = # Fetch allows for a pull/update operation to be done with one command and automatically commits a merge changeset hgext.fetch = # Path to the style file for the gem5 repository # This file enforces our coding style requirements style = /path/to/your/m5/util/style.py [email] method = smtp from = Your Name <firstname.lastname@example.org> [smtp] host = your.smtp.server.here

 Here are some basic commands for Mercurial, however this is not exhaustive and you should read the Mercurial documentation.